The key to recovery from any chronic disease is continuous immune system strengthening. (Body, Mind, and Spirit) Not by drugs!

 - Aerobic exertion activates the heart and lungs, and therefore the rate of pulse and respiration increases.
 Sweating is a mechanism designed to cool the body.

 - Metabolic fatigue - (Liver, kidney, Immune system) Is often due to a heavy meal or chronic inflammatory diseases.
 The manifestation of metabolic fatigue is a desire to take a nap.

 - Metabolic fatigue is fatigue of the liver and kidneys that work very hard, usually after large meals.
 The liver is the most energetic organ in the human body!
 The need for drowsiness reflects the direct connection between the liver and the eyes.
 (According to Chinese medicine)

 - A weak immune system accompanied by prolonged inflammations can impair alertness, memory, and mood.

-- Spiritual and mental fatigue - (Brain & Subconscious) Usually, after unpleasant or traumatic events.
+- Spiritual and mental fatigue - (Brain & Subconscious) This is usually after unpleasant or traumatic events.
 Mental fatigue manifests as low mood, a tendency to outbursts, closure, and social distance.

-- The brain is energetic; unpleasant and traumatic events are often stored in the subconscious mind.
+- The brain is energetic; unpleasant and traumatic events are often stored subconsciously.
 (As part of the defense mechanism of the mind) These processes impair the mood and the general energy level of the body.

 Increased daytime fatigue is often a symptom of an unhealthy lifestyle and diet.
 No medication is needed; it may just be harmful.
 It is necessary to return to a healthy routine with proper nutrition using the self-healing methods described in greater detail in the NATURAL THERAPIES chapter.
-When we say we are tired, we mean metabolic fatigue because it is not related to physical exertion but to a physiological effort that we are not always aware of.
+When we say we are tired, we mean metabolic fatigue because it is not related to physical exertion but to a physiological effort we are unaware of.

 Fever is a natural mechanism to fight infection, as most bacteria, viruses, and parasites do not tolerate high temperatures.